miyamonz/laravel-docker-example/README.md

 and access to http://localhost:8080

 when you run composer or php artisan
-$ docker-compose exec app bash
+$ docker-compose exec app ash

 and run commands.
 or simplly `docker-compose exec app composer install`  and so on